DataLab-Platform/Sigima/README.md

 - A library to **build reproducible analysis pipelines**
 - A component for **headless automation or remote execution**
 - A testbed for **developing and validating new signal/image operations**

 ---

+## 📖 Design Philosophy

+The main goal of **Sigima** is to provide a unified, high-level API for handling and processing **1D signals** and **2D images**, through dedicated Python objects: `SignalObj` and `ImageObj`.

+The library is organized to separate concerns clearly:

+- `sigima.obj`: defines the object model for signals and images.
+- `sigima.computation`: provides processing functions that operate directly on these objects.
+- `sigima.io`: handles input/output operations (CSV, images, etc.) for signal/image objects.
+- `sigima.algorithms`: contains low-level helper functions that complement NumPy, SciPy or scikit-image — these are **internal tools**, not part of the public API.

+This structure allows users and developers to write readable, object-oriented signal/image processing code, while keeping a clean separation between user-facing APIs and internal building blocks.

+> 📌 **Note:** `sigima.algorithms` is not meant to be used directly.
+Its purpose is to support the implementation of higher-level functions in `sigima.computation`.

+---